 Find Help In New York For Marijuana Abuse

-Whether or not it’s legal, illegal, or decriminalized, marijuana is not safe.
+Whether or not it’s legal, illegal, or decriminalized, marijuana is not always safe.
 In fact, the drug has the potential to inflict a variety of health problems, aggravate mental illness, stunt brain development, and cause addiction.
 Marijuana is a common drug in New York, but fortunately there are also many rehab centers in New York which offer treatment to anyone who wants to recover from a marijuana habit.
-Please contact a dedicated recovery provider today to find out more about the options for rehab in the Empire State.
+Contact a treatment provider today to find out more about the options for rehab.